Rolf Reber: Observation

-This observation fits anecdotal observations that mathematicians and scientists sometimes use beauty of a theorem as an indication for its truth, an idea that has been explored in more recent work.
+This observation fits anecdotal observations that mathematicians and scientists sometimes use the beauty of a theorem as an indication of its truth.
+This idea has been explored in more recent work.
 Processing fluency and its effects can help explain the "Aha"-experience.
 The processing fluency theory of aesthetic pleasure has influenced work in psychology, philosophy, marketing, and finance.

 An extension of the processing fluency theory takes account of the fact that many artworks are difficult to process.
 Nevertheless, audiences interpret these artworks in a meaningful way and like them.

 Instructional technique

-More recently, Rolf Reber and his collaborators have developed and explored Example Choice, an instructional technique designed to increase relevance and student interest in the learning of abstract principles in mathematics and science.
+More recently, Rolf Reber and his collaborators have developed and explored Example Choice, an instructional technique designed to increase relevance and student interest in learning abstract principles in mathematics and science.
 Students are given examples from different topics that all address the same underlying principle, and a student has to choose the example that interests him or her most.
 The chosen example is then used to explain the formal principle.
 This technique is supposed to connect the formal principle to students' interest.
 Research has shown that students become more interested and spend more time learning the principle when they can choose an example than when they are given an example.

 Author

-Rolf Reber is author of the book Critical Feeling that introduces the concept of critical feeling which extends the notion of critical thinking and two popular science books in German, among them Kleine Psychologie des Alltäglichen (A brief psychology of everyday life) which has been translated into Norwegian, Korean and Chinese.
+Rolf Reber is the author of the book Critical Feeling that introduces the concept of critical feeling which extends the notion of critical thinking and two popular science books in German, among them Kleine Psychologie des Alltäglichen (A brief psychology of everyday life) which has been translated into Norwegian, Korean and Chinese.